vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

   ```

   - `old_storage_data_path` indicates the path of the Storage data.
 It is defined by the `data_path` parameter in the Storage configuration files.
-  - `data_backup_path` indicates a custom path for data backup. **This option does not work for the current version and the old data will not be backed up to this path.**
+  - `data_backup_path` indicates a custom path for data backup. **This option does not work for the current version and the old data will not be backed up to any path.**
   - `meta_server_ip` and `port` indicate the IP address and port number of a Meta server.
   - `2:3` indicates that the upgrade is from version 2.x to 3.x.